 “Treat them like a toddler,” says McCormick, who recommends constant supervision for canine companions.
 “A dog is vulnerable when it’s tied up to a bench, or when it’s out in the backyard alone.”

 Such was the case in the much publicized case of Princess, a service Chihuahua reported stolen in Toronto, Canada.
 Her human tied her outside of a McDonald’s while she ran in to grab a coffee.
 When she came back, Princess was gone.
 Thieves unclipped the dog from her harness.

 “A dog can look like a stray five minutes after it goes out the door if it has bad luck and gets into some mud,” he says.

 Microchips Are A Must

 While any evil thief or misguided do-gooder can easily remove a collar tag, microchips are permanent and can be your pet’s best bet at reunion after a theft.

-On very rare occasions, microchips do fail, but pet owners can arm themselves with backup forms of forensic identification.
-McCormick once even recommended an owner use DNA testing to prove a dog was, indeed, their stolen pet.
-He says pet owners should have some DNA on file, and also keep their dog’s paw prints and nose print on record.
+On very rare occasions, microchips do fail, but pet parents can arm themselves with backup forms of forensic identification.
+McCormick once even recommended a dog parent use DNA testing to prove a dog was, indeed, their stolen pet.
+He says pet lovers should have some DNA on file, and also keep their dog’s paw prints and nose print on record.